get more with Budget Direct Travel Insurance

 Overseas medical and emergency assistance

-With Budget Direct travel insurance, you get access to a worldwide, 24/7 network of medical practitioners and emergency assistance providers.
+With Budget Direct travel insurance, you get access to a global assistance network of medical practitioners and emergency assistance providers 24 hours a day, seven days a week.

-These include multilingual medical and travel specialists, including 500 doctors in 34 countries, who can provide help if you experience a medical emergency while overseas.
+These include multilingual medical and travel specialists, including 500 doctors in 34 countries, who can provide help if you experience a medical emergency while overseas; and, if necessary, coordinate your evacuation or repatriation.

 We do not cover certain situations and circumstances, including: